Daily Market Regime

 The spread between the 10-year and 2-year Treasury yield is one of the most historically reliable leading indicators of economic stress.
 A positive spread — longer rates above shorter rates — reflects a normal, growth-supportive environment where the market expects future expansion.
 When the spread compresses toward zero or inverts (shorter rates exceed longer rates), it signals that markets expect the Fed to cut rates in response to a deteriorating economy.
 Deep inversions have preceded every U.S. recession since the 1970s.
 AIQ scores the curve 0 (spread above 0.50pp), 1 (0.00–0.50pp), 2 (−0.25 to 0.00pp), or 3 (below −0.25pp).
 Note that inversions raise the score even after they begin to normalize — the signal is the inversion itself, not the recovery.

-AIQ combines two recession indicators and takes the worse of the two readings.
-The first is a quantitative recession probability model.
-The second is the Sahm Rule, developed by economist Claudia Sahm, which triggers when the 3-month average unemployment rate rises 0.5 percentage points above its 12-month low — a threshold that has reliably identified the early months of every U.S. recession since 1970.
-When only a boolean Sahm trigger is available (triggered vs. clear), a trigger maps to 2 risk points; clear maps to 0.
-This conservative approach avoids false precision when underlying data is limited.
+AIQ uses the Sahm Rule, developed by economist Claudia Sahm, which triggers when the 3-month average unemployment rate rises 0.5 percentage points above its 12-month low — a threshold that has reliably identified the early months of every U.S. recession since 1970.
+The Sahm value is scored 0–3 based on its magnitude (0 = below 0.3, 1 = 0.3–0.5, 2 = 0.5–0.8, 3 = 0.8+).
+When only a boolean trigger is available, a trigger maps to 2 risk points; clear maps to 0.

 The real interest rate — defined here as the federal funds rate minus CPI year-over-year — measures how tight or loose monetary policy actually is after accounting for inflation.
 A real rate between 0 and 1.5 percentage points is broadly neutral: the Fed is neither stimulating excessively nor applying heavy braking.
 Real rates above 2.5pp indicate significant tightening that historically pressures valuations and credit conditions.
 Deeply negative real rates (below −2.0pp) signal that the Fed is behind the curve on inflation, which creates its own instability.
 AIQ scores this indicator 0 in the neutral band, 1 for moderate deviation in either direction, 2 for significant deviation, and 3 for extreme readings.